open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 ## Kubernetes Attributes Processor

-The Kubernetes Attributes Processor automatically discovers Kubernetes resources (pods), extracts their metadata, and adds the extracted metadata to the relevant spans, metrics and logs as resource attributes.
+The Kubernetes Attributes Processor automatically discovers Kubernetes pods, extracts their metadata, and adds the extracted metadata to spans, metrics, and logs as resource attributes.

-**It is one of the most important components for a collector running in Kubernetes; any collector receiving application data should use it.** This is the processor that adds Kubernetes context to your application traces, metrics, and logs.
-It enables you to correlate your application's traces, metrics, and logs with other Kubernetes telemetry such as pod metrics and events.
+**The Kubernetes Attributes Processor is one of the most important components for a collector running in Kubernetes.
+Any collector receiving application data should use it.** Because it adds Kubernetes context to your telemetry, the Kubernetes Attributes Processor lets you correlate your application's traces, metrics, and logs signals with our Kubernetes telemetry, such as pod metrics and traces.

-The Kubernetes Attributes Processor uses the Kubernetes API to discover all pods running in a cluster, keeps a record of their IP addresses, pod UIDs and interesting metadata.
-By default data passing through the processor is associated to a pod via the incoming request's IP address, but different rules can be configured.
-Since the processor uses the Kubernetes API it requires special permissions.
+The Kubernetes Attributes Processor uses the Kubernetes API to discover all pods running in a cluster and keeps a record of their IP addresses, pod UIDs, and interesting metadata.
+By default, data passing through the processor is associated to a pod via the incoming request's IP address, but different rules can be configured.
+Since the processor uses the Kubernetes API, it requires special permissions (see example below).
 If you're using the [OpenTelemetry Collector Helm chart](../../helm/collector/) you can use the [`kubernetesAttributes` preset](../../helm/collector/#kubernetes-attributes-preset) to get started.